charltonaustin/blog-hugo/content/posts/why-you-should-emulate-containers-in-python.md

 ---
 title: Why You Should Emulate Containers in Python
-date: 2020-08-05T10:17:05-05:00
+date: 2020-08-13
-draft: true
+draft: false
-description: "Why story points should be tied to time and what that does for you."
+description: "A short article on the how and why to emulate containers in Python."
 tags: [
-    "development",
+    "development","python","coding problems"
 ]
 categories : [
-    "management",
+    "python",
 ]
 ---
 ## The problem